 Some types of stump remover, especially those containing potassium nitrate, are flammable, so don’t use them near an open flame or smoke during application.

 Various chemical tree-stump killers may come with slightly different instructions, but the following application method is standard:

 - Using a chainsaw, cut the stump low to the ground and remove side bark to reveal as much surface area as possible.

-- Apply the chemical stump killer or decomposing agent.
+- Apply the chemical tree-stump killer or decomposing agent.
 Depending on the product, this might mean sprinkling granules in the holes and then pouring hot water over the stump.
 It might also mean painting a liquid on the surface of the stump or spraying it.
 Spraying is usually reserved for stumps with green sprouts, and the sprouts are sprayed as well.

 - Cover the stump to keep kids and animals safe.